 Currently, our interest in the Syncrude Project comprises substantially all of our assets and generates all of our cash flow from operations.
-The Syncrude Project is a single highly integrated facility.
 The prolonged shutdown of any unit within the Syncrude Project could significantly impact the production of SCO.
 A shutdown may reduce, or even eliminate our cash flow from operations.
 Also, complications could arise when new systems are integrated with existing systems and facilities.
-The risk of such complications is somewhat mitigated by Syncrude's procedures of performing a sequenced start-up of units.
-However, there can be no assurance that the Syncrude Project will produce SCO in the quantities or at the cost anticipated, or that it will not cease producing entirely in certain circumstances.
+There can be no assurance that the Syncrude Project will produce SCO in the quantities or at the cost anticipated, or that it will not cease producing entirely in certain circumstances.